 Affirmative Consent means an informed, affirmative, conscious, voluntary, and mutual agreement to engage in sexual activity.
-It is the responsibility of each person involved in the sexual activity to ensure that s/he has the Affirmative Consent of the other participant(s) to engage in the sexual activity.
+It is the responsibility of each person involved in the sexual activity to ensure Affirmative Consent has been obtained from the other participant(s) to engage in the sexual activity.
 Lack of protest or resistance does not mean Affirmative Consent, nor does silence mean Affirmative Consent.
 Affirmative Consent must be voluntary, and given without coercion, force, threats or intimidation.